Michigan Tech, GE Aviation Partner to Keep Work in Michigan

 “If I had a good engineering school where students and graduates have limited opportunities for work experience, we could get the work done right there, save some money, and help prepare our next generation of engineers at the same time,” said Eenigenburg.

 There was one small problem.
 The semester was over in two weeks.
 Then students would scatter for the summer.
-Eenigenburg wanted to find and hire 12 of them before that happened, and put them to work full-time at GE Aviation headquarters in Grand Rapids, Mich., over the summer and part-time back in Houghton when classes began again in fall.
+Eenigenburg wanted to find and hire 12 of them before that happened and put them to work full-time at GE Aviation headquarters in Grand Rapids over the summer and part-time back in Houghton when classes began again in fall.

 Michigan Tech’s Career Center came to the rescue.
 Using their e-recruiting system, the Career Center geared up and quickly located 12 outstanding undergraduates for the jobs.

-Tina Giachino even recruited her own 16-year-old son, Dustin Mitchell, and his friend to assemble the workstations for the new venture.
+Tina Giachino, manager of career partner programs and job development, even recruited her own 16-year-old son, Dustin Mitchell, and his friend to assemble the workstations for the new venture.

 “This was a unique opportunity,” Giachino recalls, “because it was right in this area, and students could do related work while they went to school.”
 She hopes the GE approach will become a model for other corporations.